copcio/copcio.github.io/DRAFT-SPEC.md

   Center of Expertise](https://www.erdc.usace.army.mil/Locations/CRREL/) /
   [National Center for Airborne Laser Mapping](http://ncalm.cive.uh.edu/)

+# Reader Implementation Nodes

+COPC is designed so that a reader needs to know little about the structure of a LAZ file.
+By reading the first 549 bytes (375 for the header + 54 for the COPC VLR header + 160
+for the COPC VLR), the software can verify that the file is a COPC file and determine the point data record format and point data record length, both of which are necessary to create a LAZ decompressor.

+Readers should:
+* verify that the first four bytes of the file contain the ASCII characters "LASF".
+* verify that the 7 bytes starting offset 377 contain the characters `copc`.
+* verify that the bytes at offsets 393 and 394 contain the values 1 and 0,
+  respectively (this is the COPC version number, 1).
+* determine the point data record format by reading the byte at offset 104, masking off the two high bits, which are used by LAZ to indicate compression, and can be ignored.
+* determine the point data record length by reading two bytes at offset 105.

+The octree hierarchy is arranged in pages.
+The COPC VLR provides information pointing to root page.
+When reading data from a network connection, information in each page will be used to traverse to child pages.
+Each entry in a hierarchy page either refers to a child hierarchy page or a data chunk.
+The size and file offset of each data chunk is provided in the hierarchy entries, allowing the chunks to be directly read for decoding.

 # Credits

 COPC was designed in July–September 2021 by Andrew Bell, Howard Butler, and Connor